 Proudest moment in parenting?

-This isn’t an especially lofty moment for sure, but I was awfully proud when, at a party, somebody asked a then 3-year old Millie if she knew who was singing the song on the radio, expecting her to respond, “The Beatles”, and instead she paused, put her finger to her temple, listened really intently and said: “John”.
-It makes me immensely proud that the girls know and love music in a deep way.
+This isn’t an especially lofty moment for sure, but I was proud when, at a party, somebody asked a then 3-year old Millie if she knew who was singing the song on the radio, expecting her to respond, “The Beatles”, and instead she paused, put her finger to her temple, listened intently and said: “John”.
+It makes me immensely proud that the girls know and deeply love music.
 I am also incredibly proud of how they both respond to people in need.
 They are hugely compassionate at a time when there are probably more wired to be selfish, it’s a really lovely thing to observe.

 What do you feel you could be better at?

-Being in the moment… I have a hard time at really focusing on one thing at a time.
-My goal is to be totally present with my kids more often.
-Also “unplugging” … I get awfully addicted to the Internet (especially Pinterest).
-I’ve had to start shutting down my computer completely at the end of the work day so I can fully detach from it.
-I’m getting better through.
+Being in the moment… I have a hard time focusing on one thing at a time.
+My goal is to be present with my kids more often.
+Also “unplugging” … I get addicted to the Internet (especially Pinterest).
+I’ve had to start shutting down my computer completely at the end of the workday so I can fully detach from it.
+I’m getting better though.

 What makes you feel guilty?